Protea – International Curatorial Exchange

 As part of our 50th

-anniversary celebrations to mark the creation of John Ellerman Foundation in 1971, we devised Protea, a new international curatorial exchange programme.
+anniversary celebrations to mark the creation of John Ellerman Foundation in 1971, we devised Protea, an international curatorial exchange programme between curators in South Africa and the UK.

-This Exchange provided valuable opportunities for individual curators to undertake field research that supports their personal and professional development - acquiring new knowledge, international contacts and wider networks that will be of value to them and their institutions.
+Protea provided valuable opportunities for individual curators to undertake field research that supported their personal and professional development - acquiring new knowledge, international contacts and wider networks that will be of value to them and their institutions.

 Curator candidates were selected through a two-stage process comprising initial expressions of interest, followed by requests for proposals.